mahee96/SideStore/CONTRIBUTING.md

 [`SideStore/fetch-prebuilt.sh`](./SideStore/fetch-prebuilt.sh) will be run before each build by Xcode, and it will check if the downloaded binaries are up-to-date once every 6 hours.
 If you want to force it to check for new binaries, run `bash ./SideStore/fetch-prebuilt.sh force`.

+## Building with Xcode

+Install cocoapods if required using: `brew install cocoapods`
+Now using commandline on the repository workspace root, perform Pod-Install using: `pod install` command to install the cocoapod dependencies.
+After this you can do regular builds within Xcode.

 ## Building an IPA for distribution

-Install cocoapods if required using: `brew install cocoapods` Now perform Pod-Install using: `pod install` command to install the dependencies.
+Install cocoapods if required using: `brew install cocoapods`
+Now using commandline on the repository workspace root, perform Pod-Install using: `pod install` command to install the cocoapod dependencies.

 You can then use the Makefile command: `make build fakesign ipa` in the root directory.
 By default the config for build is: `Release`